girishgupta211-zz/MongoDBWithNode.js/mongoDB/notes/what-is-mongoDB.md

 BOSN extends JSON with more data types like date, intergers, images , binary Electronics

-eg MongoDB does not support date, byte , double etc.
+*  MongoDB does not support date, byte , double etc.

 # Quiz #
 True or false?
 BSON plays the role of a canonical (i.e., "unique") representation of documents shared across all drivers and tools.